dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/dont-nest-your-curlies.md

 > If dbt errors out early
 >
-> and your models are building quite poorly
+> and your Jinja is making you surly
 >
 > don't post to the slack
 >